Skip to content

 std.vectorVector<T>, a growable heap arrayCollections

-std.mapMap<V>, a hash map from string keys, returning Maybe<V> on lookupCollections
+std.mapMap<K, V>, a hash map over any hashable key, returning Maybe<V> on lookupCollections

 std.memory.allocatorThe Allocator interface with the Heap, FixedBuffer, and Debug allocatorsMemory